List of Kamen Rider OOO characters: Kazari

-Kazari (カザリ) (Note: Kazari's comes from the Japanese word "to decorate" (飾る, kazaru).) is a feline-themed Greeed and an arrogant schemer who assumes the form of a silver-haired young man in a yellow checkered blazer.
-Having lost the least amount of Core Medals out of all the Greeed, he discovers that a third party is involved in the search for the Medals and breaks off to learn more about them.
-Along the way, Kazari meets Kiyoto Maki and aligns himself with the scientist to find his missing Core Medals, diverting from the Greeed's original goal of consumption to evolution.
+Kazari (カザリ) (Note: From the Japanese word "to decorate" (飾る, kazaru)) is a feline-themed Greeed and an arrogant schemer.
+While searching for his missing Core Medals, Kazari meets Kiyoto Maki and aligns himself with the scientist, diverting from the Greeed's original goal of consumption to evolution.
 This new ideology leads to Kazari using Gamel, Mezool, and Uva as test subjects to experiment with the idea of a Greeed possessing foreign Core Medals.
-Despite indirectly killing Gamel and Mezool, Kazari deems the experiment a success and absorbs three of Mezool's and two of Gamel's Core Medals to undergo a controlled evolution.
-Using his new powers, Kazari temporarily regains most of his medals and his complete form.

-Following this, Kazari eventually recruits Ankh (Lost) and convinces Maki to leave the Kougami Foundation.
-Though Uva steals his additional medals and successfully resurrects Gamel and Mezool, Kazari convinces the pair to join him and Maki.
-After Ankh and Uva join the group however, Kazari eventually regains his Core Medals and rebels against Maki until Eiji uses the purple Core Medals' power to damage the Core Medal holding Kazari's consciousness.
-Kazari survives the attack, but Maki steals his remaining intact Medals and leaves the Greeed to die for his rebelliousness.
+Despite indirectly killing Gamel and Mezool, Kazari deems the experiment a success as he absorbs three of Mezool's Core Medals and two of Gamel's to undergo a controlled evolution.
+Using his new powers, Kazari temporarily regains most of his Core Medals and his complete form.
+Following this, he eventually recruits Ankh (Lost) and convinces Maki to leave the Kougami Foundation.
+Though Uva steals his additional Core Medals to successfully resurrect Gamel and Mezool, Kazari convinces the pair to join him and Maki.
+He eventually regains his Core Medals and rebels against Maki until Eiji uses the purple Core Medals' power to damage the Lion Medal housing Kazari's consciousness.
+He survives the attack, but Maki steals his remaining intact Core Medals and leaves him to die.

-In his complete form, Kazari possesses superhuman speed, aerokinesis, and the ability to use his dreadlocks like tendrils.
-His feline-themed Yummy are parasitic in nature, possessing the human and forcing them to partake in their desire even at the risk of their lives until they reach their complete form and consume the host.
+In his complete form, Kazari possesses aerokinesis, superhuman speed, and the ability to use his dreadlocks like tendrils.
+His feline-themed Yummy are parasitic in nature, possessing the host and forcing them to excessively indulge in their desire until they reach their complete form and consume the host.
 After absorbing Mezool and Gamel's Core Medals, Kazari gains their powers and the ability to create hybrid Yummy.

 Kazari is portrayed by Taito Hashimoto (橋本 汰斗, Hashimoto Taito).